IoannesBracciano/rpi-dots/README.md

 * Load extended dot patterns and draw them on the screen (coming soon)

 ## Prerequisities
-This module makes use of the HD44780 module, found also in my rpi-ifc repo
+This module makes use of the pi's GPIO module, as well as the HD44780 module that can also be found in my [rpi-ifc repo](https://github.com/IoannesBracciano/rpi-dots).

 ## Installation
 Just grab the files, put them in the same directory as your project and import